 (Leaves a little something to be desired, doesn’t it?)
 Here’s a better conversation template:

-Share your list with your partner and strike a temporary compromise.
-For example, maybe your non-negotiable area is to have $50K in savings to feel secure, and your partner’s non-negotiable area is to at least visit Hawaii regularly.
+Share your list with each other and strike a temporary compromise.
+For example, maybe your non-negotiable area is to have $50K in savings to feel secure, and their non-negotiable area is to at least visit Hawaii regularly.
 Maybe eventually, you’ll reach a compromise, like waiting until you save $50K and then shopping for condos (instead of beach homes) in Hawaii.

 It takes more than one discussion about money dreams and compromises to resolve issues that have troubled your relationship.
 But through it all, the best way to get perspective about what you want, is by recognizing and appreciating how much you have.
 That’s really all that matters in the end.